Mercedes C-Class saloon

 - Slightly cramped rear seats

-- Limited choice from launch
+- Limited choice of models

 At a glance